RazvanDRL/Fizica-dark-mode/README.md

 # Fizica-dark-mode

+# Method 1:
+Go to darkmode_bookmarklet.txt, select all the text and drag it into the bookmarks bar.
+In order to use it, click the bookmark.

+# Method 2:
 Right-click on the PDF document.
 Go to Open with > Google Chrome (or any other browser).
 Press SHIFT + CTRL + I or F12 to open the console.